News

 "I would like to commend the partnership working in this case and the diligent and thorough work undertaken by the Financial Investigator from the Yorkshire and Humber Regional Economic Crime Unit in this lengthy and complex case.
 Together with our digital investigators here at City of York Council, this case has now been brought to a successful conclusion and the assets removed from these defendants will provide valuable resources in our continued fight against online fraud.”

-Cllr Derek Bastiman, North Yorkshire County Council said:
+Cllr Derek Bastiman, North Yorkshire County Council, said:

 “While it is important that Smith and Hunter do not profit from their crimes, today’s proceeds of crime award will be used by our e-crime team to catch more scammers.
 Awards like these are never the aim of such investigations, but are a means of continuing them.”

-Mrs. Ramona Senior, Unit Head for the RECU said;
+Mrs. Ramona Senior, Unit Head for the RECU, said:

 “Illegal and organised Ticket Touting can be extremely lucrative as the sheer size of these orders demonstrate.
 It creates demand where one might otherwise not exist, driving the public into the hands of the secondary market and forcing them to pay significantly inflated prices.
 Today’s orders indicate that those making large profits from an illegal activity can expect the full weight of the law to be applied to them”.